 Punta Cana, located on the Dominican Republic's east coast and including the Cap Cana, Macao, and Bavaro Beach hotel districts, is the most popular (and developed) tourist destination in the country.
-Not coincidentally, it also is home to the greatest concentration of all-inclusive hotels in the Dominican Republic, including the large Barcelo and Riu hotel complexs.
-Busy Punta Cana International Airport provides convenient access to these resorts for travelers from North America and beyond.
+Not coincidentally, it also is home to the greatest concentration of all-inclusive hotels in the Dominican Republic, including the large Barcelo and Riu hotel complexes.
+Busy Punta Cana International Airport (Check Flights) provides convenient access to these resorts for travelers from North America and beyond.

 Located on Playa Bavaro in Punta Cana, the Barcelo Bavaro Palace is a five-star all-inclusive with 558 luxury rooms and suites.
 A Dominican restaurant is among the dozen inclusive dining options, and there also are two non-inclusive upscale restaurants, Chez Palace and La Fuente.
 Resort highlights include the Tropicalissimo show, two night clubs, a 24-hour casino, shopping center, and a large convention center that attracts meeting groups looking for an all-inclusive experience.

 Located on a reef-protected beach with a neighboring lagoon, the Club Med Punta Cana has 519 brightly decorated and family friendly rooms, poolside and beachfront restaurants, 14 hard-court tennis courts (nine lit for night play), a Circus School for kids and adults, and a variety of fitness and wellness programs.